National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 • Starting point: Tulcea — accessible by car from Bucharest (4 hours, 300 km) or by bus.

-• Classic AFDJ boats: slower (3–5 hours), but cheaper and offering a more relaxed experience.
+• Classic AFDJ ships: slower (3–5 hours), but cheaper and offering a more relaxed experience.

-• Private boat transfer — most guesthouses offer transfer from Tulcea (included in the price or for a fee).
+• Private boat transfer — most guesthouses offer transfers from Tulcea (included in the price or for a fee).

 Frequently Asked Questions about the Danube Delta